 Progressive Die Presses

-Trans-Matic’s progressive die stamping presses range in tonnage from 45-500 tons.
-While the majority of Trans-Matic’s parts are created with transfer presses, we use progressive die stamping to craft components with low diameter-to-length ratios.
+Trans-Matic’s progressive die presses range in tonnage from 45-500 tons.
+While Trans-Matic creates the majority of parts with transfer presses, we use progressive die stamping to craft components with low diameter-to-length ratios.

 Our progressive die stamping process utilizes state of the art press technology to maximize efficiency.
-Whether your part is produced with a transfer press or a progressive die press, we’ll ensure you receive the highest quality stamped parts.
+Whether we produce your part with a transfer press or a progressive die press, we’ll ensure you receive the highest quality stamped parts.

-In progressive die stamping, the press uses an automatic feeding system to push a strip of metal (as it unrolls from a coil) through all of the stations of a progressive stamping die.
+In progressive die stamping, the press uses an automatic feeding system to push a strip of metal through each stamping station.

-The progressive stamping die is placed into a mechanical or servo driven stamping press.
+To begin the process, we place the progressive stamping die into a mechanical or servo driven stamping press.
 As the press cycles, the top die moves up, which allows the material to feed through the die.
 When the top die moves back down, the die closes and performs the stamping operation.

-As the part advances to additional stations in the press, it is important that the strip aligns with the tooling within a few thousandths of an inch.
-Bullet shaped or conical “pilots” enter previously pierced round holes in the strip to assure this alignment.
+As the part advances to additional stations in the press, our quality assurance procedures ensure the strip aligns with the tooling within a few thousandths of an inch.
+Bullet shaped “pilots” enter previously pierced round holes in the strip to guarantee maintained alignment.

 Progressive die presses come in many sizes from renowned press manufacturers such as Aida, Blow, Bruderer, Chin Fong, Danley, Komatsu, Minster, Schuler, Mueller Weingarten, Seyi, Stamtec, Sutherland and Verson.